trinitylake-io/trinitylake/docs/format/key-encoding.md

 # Key Encoding

-## First Byte

-The first byte of a key in a TrinityLake tree is used as an indicator to differentiate user-facing objects in LakeHouse vs any other system-reserved objects such as [LakeHouse](./lakehouse.md).
-User-facing object keys must start with a `[space]`, and system-reserved object keys must not start with a `[space]`.

 !!! note

     we use the literal `[space]` to represent the space character (hex value 20) in this document for clarity

+## First Byte

+The first byte of a key in a TrinityLake tree is used to differentiate user-facing objects in LakeHouse vs any other system-internal object definitions such as [LakeHouse](#lakehouse-key).
+User-facing object keys must start with a `[space]`, and system-internal object keys must not start with a `[space]`.

-## LakeHouse Definition Key
+## LakeHouse Key

-The LakeHouse definition file pointer is stored with key `lakehouse`.
+The [LakeHouse definition file](./lakehouse.md) pointer is stored with key `lakehouse`.
-This key is special that it does not participate in the TrinityLake tree sorting algorithm, and always stay in the root node and is read first by any reader.
+This key is special that it does not participate in the TrinityLake tree key sorting algorithm, and always stay in the root node so that it is read as the first entry to bootstrap a TrinityLake reader or writer.

-## Object Name Key Encoding
+## Object ID Key

-The object name key is a UTF-8 string that contains multiple parts.
+The object ID key is a UTF-8 string that uniquely identifies the object and also allows sorting it in a lexicographical order that resembles the object hierarchy in a LakeHouse.

 ### Object Name

-Any object name must have maximum size in bytes defined in Lakehouse definition.
+The object name has maximum size in bytes defined in [Lakehouse definition file](./lakehouse.md), with one configuration for each type of object.

-The value must only contain UTF-8 characters that are not any control characters or the space character (hex value 00 to 20).
+The following UTF-8 characters are not permitted in an object name:
+- any control characters (hex value 00 to 1F)
+- the space character (hex value 20)
+- the DEL character (hex value 7F)

 ### Encoded Object Name

-When encoded in an object key, the object name is right-padded with space up to the maximum size.
-For example, a namespace `default` under LakeHouse definition `object_name_size_bytes_max=16` will have an encoded object name
+When used in an object ID key, the object name is right-padded with space up to the maximum size (excluding the initial byte).
+For example, a namespace `default` under LakeHouse definition `namespace_name_max_size_bytes=8` will have an encoded object name`[space]default[space]`.

-`[space]default[space][space][space][space][space][space][space][space][space]`.
+### Encoded Object Definition Schema ID

+The schema of the [object definition](./object-definition-file.md) has a numeric ID, and is encoded to a base64 value of size 4 with padding.

 ### Encoded Object ID

-The full key name of an object

-The name of an object must have maximum size in bytes defined by global configuration `<object>.name_size_bytes_max`, default to 128.
-The value must only contain UTF-8 string that is not any control characters or the space character (hex value 00 to 20).

-When presented in an object key, the value is left-padded with space up to the maximum size of the namespace name.
-For example, a namespace `default` under configuration `namespace.name_size_bytes_max=16` will have an object name key `[space][space][space][space][space][space][space][space][space][space]default` (1 space for first byte, 9 spaces for padding, 7 bytes for `default`).
+The encoded object ID that is used as the object ID key is defined as the following:

+- Namespace: encoded namespace name + encoded schema ID
+- Table: encoded namespace name + encoded table name + encoded schema ID